lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 or see what you are pointing to.
 Use a big font and maximize the window.
-Note that with a large font, you may have fewer columns and rows than you're used to, and you should design examples with this in mind (or at least test them).
+Note that with a large font, you may have fewer columns and rows than you're used to, so you should design examples with this in mind (or at least test them).
 A black font on a white background works better than a light font on a dark background.
 When the bottom of the projector screen is at the same height or below the heads of the learners, people in the back won't be able to see the lower parts, so resize the window(s) you use on your computer (drawing up the bottom) to compensate.

-Pay attention to the lighting: no lights should directly shine on the presenter's screen.
+Pay attention to the lighting: avoid glare in rooms with digital screens and dim lights around projector screens.

-If you can get a second screen, use it!
+If you can get a second projector, use it!
 It may require its own PC or laptop, so you may need to ask a helper to control it.
-You can use the second screen to show illustrations or the lesson material.
+You could for example display the live coding on one screen and use the second screen to present illustrations.

 ## Tip 5.
 Avoid distractions.